charliereese/terra_boi/README.md

 **B. Set up remote state:**

-`cd terraform/[ENV]/state`
+`cd terraform/state`

-Run `terraform init` and then `terraform apply` to set up s3 bucket and dynamoDB for remote state and locking.
+Run `terraform init` and then `terraform apply` to set up s3 bucket and dynamoDB for remote state and locking (this will work for both prod and staging).

 **C. Set up DB / S3:**